BartMassey/ttt-bench/README.md

 ### Notes

+* Rust: Compiled with `rustc` 1.41.0 via `cargo` with the best optimizations I could find (see `Cargo.toml`).

+  The run-to-run variance in the Rust measurements is quite high.

+  Tried using vectors instead of arrays, but the result was about 38% slower.
+See the branch `rust-vector`.
+Tried using the `ndarray` crate; result was slightly unreadable, but quite a bit slower.
+See the branch `rust-ndarray`.

-* C[clang]: Compiled with Clang 7.0.1 with `-O3`.
+* C[clang]: Compiled with Clang 8.0.1-7 with `-O3`.
 See the
   Makefile for other optimization flags.

-* C[gcc]: Compiled with GCC 8.3.0 with `-O4`.
+* C[gcc]: Compiled with GCC 9.2.1 with `-O4`.
 See the
   Makefile for other optimization flags.
 I am deeply suspicious of the doubled runtime vs `clang` and `rustc`: could be real, could be an artifact of the benchmark setup being taken advantage of by LLVM.

-* Rust: Compiled with `rustc` 1.34.0 via `cargo` with the best optimizations I could find (see `Cargo.toml`).
-Tried using vectors instead of arrays, but the result was about 38% slower.
-See the branch `rust-vector`.
-Tried using the `ndarray` crate; result was slightly unreadable, but quite a bit slower.
-See the branch `rust-ndarray`.

 * Java[100]: Compiled with Oracle `javac` 1.8.0 with `-O`.
 The 100-iteration timing loop amortizes away much of the